-If you're not familiar with the practice, exfoliation is the gentle scrubbing of the skin.
-The purpose is to clear the pores of dirt, oil, dead skin cells, and anything else that might hide there.
-The exfoliating process also clears the hair follicles, and the importance of that action should be obvious.
+If you're not familiar with the practice, exfoliation is the gentle scrubbing of the skin to clear the pores of dirt, oil, dead skin cells, and anything else that might hide there.
+The exfoliating process also clears the hair follicles and the importance of that action should be obvious.
 If you've been trying to figure out how to get rid of beard dandruff, listen up!

-So, here's how you do it.
+So here's how you do it.
 You should exfoliate one to two times a week.
 You can do it in the shower or over the sink.
 You want to use a gentle face wash and a soft agitator.
-The agitator can be a standard washcloth, or you can get a loofah.
+The agitator can be a standard washcloth or you can get a loofah.
 As long as it doesn't leave your face red or feeling raw, it can do the job.

 You gently scrub your face with the soap and then rinse.
 The whole thing should only take a few minutes.
 It's much easier than most guys assume before they try it the first time.
 When you get into exfoliating, remember two things.
 First, you must be consistent.
 There's no point in exfoliating once a month.
 Consistently clear pores and your follicles will grow a healthy beard.

 Second, exfoliating shouldn't hurt.
 It shouldn't leave you feeling sore or exposed.
-A gentle tingling sensation is ok, but anything more than that means you're too rough, and you're doing as much harm as good.
+A gentle tingling sensation is okay, but anything more than that means you're too rough and you're doing as much harm as you are good.

 You have to moisturize

 If exfoliating is half the battle, then moisturizing is the other half.
 Dry skin is terrible for growing beards for several reasons.
 For starters, it makes the skin rougher.
 The beard has to work harder to get past that rough layer.
 It leads to curlier, coarser, and less consistent beard growth.

 If that wasn't enough, dry skin is also prone to irritation and similar issues.
 Irritated skin is not a fertile condition for growing a beard.
 Sure, you'll still get some facial hair, but if you're going for a magnificent beard, you want to avoid dry skin.